nick-novak/Goals-n-such/checklists-and-ideas/blog-ideas.md

 email with formspree.io
 ---
 Using Ajax to send email through formspree.io and sending confirmation/failure messages rather than the default sent screen.

+Working with Google Analytics on Dev and Live
+---